karolissumskas954/flashcards-JP/README.md

 ## Features

-    Kanji Learning: Study Kanji with readings, meanings, and example sentences.
+    Kanji Learning: Study Kanji with readings and meanings.
     Grammar Points: Learn essential grammar structures with explanations and examples.
     Flashcards: Interactive flashcards to reinforce learning.